jaydio/rosbackup-ng/doc/BOOTSTRAP.md

 - **Secure Password Handling**: Option to generate random passwords or use specified ones
 - **Interactive Mode**: Prompts for password if neither password nor key is provided
 - **Colored Logging**: Clear visual feedback with color-coded status messages
+- **Command Completion**: Bash completion support for all options and file paths

 ## Prerequisites